sslover/designing-for-data-personalization/syllabus.md

 Week 3
 ---------
 * Group Presentation 1
-* JS/JS Events/AJAX/Updating the DOM
+* JS/JS Events/AJAX/Updating the DOM (pick up where we left off last week)
 * p5js - Processing-like-visuals with Javascript (with a focus on designing around data from a 3rd-party API or JSON file)
 * Choose dataset/topic for Midterm (due week 6)